LasagnaCake/MakaiLib/docs/specifications/formats.md

 ## Layout

-This can be saved as a `JSON` file, or a file of extention `.mrod` (Makai Renderable Object Definition).
+This can be saved as a `JSON` file, or a file of extension `.mrod` (Makai Renderable Object Definition).

 If data is to be integrated in the file: